Bring the Say Hello App to Life

 Block elements are visual components that exist within section, context, input, and actions layout blocks.
 They include components like buttons, date pickers, multiselect menus, overflow menus, plain-text input, radio buttons, checkboxes, select menus, and time pickers.
 They can collect information from a user, trigger a link, or even kick off a complex workflow.

-After talking with the team, it’s agreed that the app should be designed with the following principles.
+After talking with the team, you agree that the app should be designed with the following principles.

 - Keep it simple.